 Puzzle Piece Frame Homemade Ornament for Kids

 I can’t take full credit for this adorable puzzle piece Christmas ornament.
 I was first introduced to it by my awesome Kindergarten teaching partners back when I was a classroom teacher.
 We used to do it with our Kindergarten students each year, and now I love doing it with my own kids at home!
 It’s very simple and requires just a few common crafting supplies.
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 Materials Needed for Puzzle Piece Christmas Ornament